-The coronavirus (COVID-19) pandemic has adversely affected our and some of our customers' business operations.
-The extent of the continued impact of the coronavirus pandemic on our operational and financial performance will depend on various future developments, including the duration and spread of the outbreak, including the emergence of variants, and impact on our customers, suppliers, and employees, all of which is uncertain at this time.
-We expect the coronavirus (COVID-19) pandemic to adversely impact our business, including product development and industrialization initiatives, timing of shipment of products and provision of services to customers, supply chain, and may impact our financial position and results of operations.
-We are unable to predict at this time the potential adverse impact.
+The coronavirus (COVID-19) pandemic has adversely affected our and some of our customers' business operations and has affected, to some extent, product development and industrialization initiatives, timing of shipment of products and provision of services to customers, supply chain, and may impact our financial position and results of operations.
+We are unable to predict at this time the full extent of the potential adverse impact.
 For more information on our operations and risks related to health epidemics, including the COVID-19 pandemic, see Item 1A.
-Risk Factors in our Annual Report on Form 10-K for the year ended December 31, 2021.
+Risk Factors in our 2021 Annual Report.